dart-lab/manual/docs/data-stats-open-science.md

    other beginners._ There are other version of the same book, and related resources [at this website](https://learningstatisticswithr.com/)
-2. Code Academy runs a [free online course](https://www.codecademy.com/learn/learn-r) for learning to use R
+2. Code Academy runs a [free online course](https://www.codecademy.com/learn/learn-r) for learning to use R.
+3. University of Edinburgh Coding Club - [Our Coding Club](https://ourcodingclub.github.io/ "our coding club") - runs a range of in-person/zoom training workshops for R and Python, plus they have a range on online tutorials and courses - these range in difficulty but most are accessible right from beginner level.

 **Using R -- more sophisticated resources**